 Comparing Costs: DIY vs Professional Help

-When it comes to closing a trust, one of the most crucial decisions you’ll make is whether to go down the DIY route or seek professional help.
-This decision largely depends on the complexity of the trust, the assets involved, and your comfort level with the process.
+When it comes to closing a trust, one of the first decisions you’ll face is whether to handle the process yourself or instruct a specialist.
+This decision should be driven by the complexity of the trust, the assets involved, and — critically — the tax implications of getting it wrong.

 Pros and Cons of DIY Methods